mattbanderson/mattbanderson.github.io/_posts/2025-11-10-red-river-gorge-backpacking-loop.markdown

 The climb up the ridge was one of the biggest of the trip, checking in at about 500 feet of elevation gain.
 Once up on the ridge, I passed the intersection with the Pinch 'Em Tight trail (where I would come from to end the day) and took the Hanson's Point spur to check it out.
 I reached the first large campsite and dropped my liter of water by log.
 I ran into several other hikers on the spur--it's a popular place to visit.
 Two of them were coming back from the point and assured me it was well worth it.

 Returning to the Rough Trail (the Sheltowee follows the Pinch 'Em Tight Trail), I descended to Rush Branch.
 A little over a quarter-mile past Rush Branch, as the trail is ascending back onto a ridge, there is a large rock overhang where it is not clear which way the trail goes.
-IIRC, I looked left, thought, "Ha that *looks* like a trail, but I clearly see trail going to the right", went right, realized that went nowhere, and turned back around and went left.
+If I recall correctly, I looked left, thought, "Ha that *looks* like a trail, but I clearly see trail going to the right", went right, realized that went nowhere, and turned back around and went left.
 Eventually I found a downed tree with a blaze and continued on my way.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924351236/in/album-72177720330324746/" title="PXL_20251021_181758053"><img src="https://live.staticflickr.com/65535/54924351236_43291596df_c.jpg" width="800" height="602" alt="PXL_20251021_181758053"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Left!*